0x80070001/0x80070001.github.io/_posts/2021-12-03-disable-local-administrator.markdown

 author: intuner
 description: Intune remediation
 ---
-## Why disablet the local administrator account?
+## Why disable the local administrator account?
 It's a simple and effective way to reduce your attack surface.
 Use in conjunction with LAPS to provide a break glass method of local administration if required.